Do you see something different?

 The faux sedum prices there are the best I’ve seen.
 I see these going for $12.
 And I get them for $5-$6 and they are wrapped in vintage-style paper.

 As soon as I go in the Reasors on Peoria, there are display tables filled with all kinds of little pretties.
-It’s so much fun just to stroll and gaze.
+It’s so much fun just to stroll around and gaze at the pretties.

 I had the wire container on the dresser in the kitchen.
-I moved it in here to hold some of my books that I didn’t give away.
+I moved it in here to hold some of my books.

 Someone asked if the sheep in the back of the red truck are on their way to get made into food.
 No, they are on a joy ride.
 I would never “kill” my fake sheep!

-Sorry, I can’t stop taking photos of my vintage bottles.
+I just can’t seem to stop taking photos of my vintage bottles.
 I cherish them even more since I broke a couple.
 Oops, looks like I should have dusted before I took this pic.
 But it’s real, folks.

-Speaking of which, I am in awe of the bloggers, mostly younger bloggers who I suppose have abundant energy, that live in these humongous homes with the perfect Pottery Barn-style furniture.
+Speaking of which, I am in awe of the bloggers, mostly younger bloggers who I suppose have abundant energy, that live in those humongous homes with the perfect Pottery Barn-style furniture.

 And when I see these grand homes with lots of rooms filled with fine decor, I realize I don’t have much in comparison to show you.